 Dr. Knoepfel is also heavily involved in the spiritual growth of students on campus.
 He is a co-founder of the daily sabbath service Re:vive.
 Re:vive is a contemporary-style service held on Thursdays in Christ Chapel.
 It is completely student led.
 Dr. Knoepfel is the musical adviser for this group and chooses music for the week, attends the rehearsals, and facilitates the functional aspect of the service.
 He is delighted to be working with such fine students volunteers, those that have a passion for the Church.
 Dr. Knoepfel is also the faculty adviser for CRU (formerly Campus Crusade for Christ).

-Dr. Knoepfel is married to Elisa and they have two kids, Sieara and Micah and a cat named Avery.
-Another baby is on the way in February 2014.
+Dr. Knoepfel is married to Elisa and they have three kids, Sieara, Micah and Levi and a cat named Avery.

 B.A.
 Luther College, M.M.
 University of Minnesota, D.M.A.
 University of Minnesota

 Areas of Expertise